-Her action, the importers told this paper, is not only strangulating them but risking employ and by extension strangulating the country's economy by depriving the country of much-needed revenue.
+Her action, the importers told this paper, is not only strangulating them but risking the jobs of Liberians in their employ and by extension strangulating the country's economy by depriving the country of much-needed revenue.

 When contacted by reporters for comments, Minister Diggs said she was on the county tour with the President.
 She did not respond to follow-up WhatsApp messages even though the app indicated that she read the messages.